choj/dsp/statistics/2-4-cohens_d.md

 Using the recorded weights of newborns, we can determine whether first-born babies tend to weigh more or less than babies which are not first-born.

-I calculated the effect size via Cohen's d, which was found to be -0.089, indicating that .
+I calculated the effect size via Cohen's d, which was found to be -0.089, indicating that first borns weigh slightly less than non-first borns.
+The magnitude of this value indicates a small effect size, and may be specific to the sample population.

 I solved it using pieces of code from Think Stats by Allen Downey, shown below.